Recovering Damages for Internal Trauma in Ada, OK

 Get Emergency Medical Attention Immediately

-Even without visible injuries, emergency medical care is essential.
+Even when you feel fine, emergency medical care is essential.

 Symptoms can develop later.